Tehforsch/tolinoRemote/readme.md

 ```
 $ netcat <IP> 5000
 ```
 This should establish a connection with the remote control script running on the tolino.
-Entering anything (and pressing enter afterwards) should flip to the next page, entering "back" and pressing enter should flip to the previous page.
+Entering "next" should flip to the next page, entering "prev" should flip to the previous page.

 # Building the actual remote control
 TODO